tzalex/pml/pml_cp.md

 ```

 # Load and process the data
 Here we load the data files (training and testing), clean them by removing NA,  missing values, and columns that do not contribute to prediction.
-Then, we split the training dataset to two sets, 60% for training, and 40% for testing.
+Then, we split the training dataset to two sets, 60% for training and 40% for testing.

 ```r
 # Load data files